-Phishing tests, also known as phishing simulations, are regularly employed by many businesses looking make their personnel more aware of the potential dangers of spam social engineering tactics.
+Phishing tests, also known as phishing simulations, are regularly employed by many businesses looking to make their personnel more aware of the potential dangers of spam social engineering tactics.
 However, this process takes time and not all staff members will learn at the same speed.
 If you’re a chief information officer charged with training, be prepared to be patient.

 How does a phishing test work?

 Phishing tests are simulated emails and websites created for the specific purpose of helping IT security professionals test staff reactions.
-The tests send emails that look just like those used by hackers attempting to harvest personal data and confidential details, and coerce them into downloading malicious payloads.
+The tests send emails that look just like those used by hackers attempting to harvest personal data and confidential details and coerce them into downloading malicious payloads.
 Links contained in the phishing tests may also lead to simulations of phishing websites that steal usernames and passwords when victims are fooled.

 The simulated attacks in the test can show gaps in staff knowledge of phishing threats, and also help them to learn how to spot an attack over time.
 With practice and training, the employees at your enterprise can learn to avoid activating harmful links and relinquishing sensitive information, helping your firm stay safe from potential attacks.